1898–99 Irish Cup

-The 1898–99 Irish Cup was the nineteenth edition of the premier knock-out cup competition in Irish football.
+The 1898–99 Irish Cup was the 19th edition of the Irish Cup, the premier knock-out cup competition in Irish football.

-Linfield won the tournament for the sixth time and second year in a row, defeating Glentoran 1–0 in the final.
+Linfield won the tournament for the 6th time and 2nd year in a row, defeating Glentoran 1–0 in the final.

 Results

 First round

 Teams from Belfast, Dublin and the north west of Ireland were given byes in the first two rounds while several Army teams were selected to play in the first two rounds.